JamesWoolfenden/ghat/README.md

 ## Usage

-To authenticate the GitHub Api you will need to set you GitHub Personal Access Token as the environment variable *GITHUB_API*
+To authenticate the GitHub Api you should set-up your GitHub Personal Access Token as the environment variable *GITHUB_API* or *GITHUB_TOKEN*, it will fall back to using anonymous if you dont but RATE LIMITS.

 ## Help